RachelWyatt/rails-travel-journal-with-js/README.md

-# Rails Travel Journal (Flatiron School Portfolio Project 3 of 5)
+# Rails Travel Journal With JS (Flatiron School Portfolio Project 4 of 5)

-This is an app that allows a user to keep track of travels with short, bullet-journal-style entries.
-This was built using Ruby on Rails, with Bootstrap (https://getbootstrap.com/) and Bootswatch (https://bootswatch.com/) styling templates.
+The original app allows a user to keep track of travels with short, bullet-journal-style entries and was built using Ruby on Rails, with Bootstrap (https://getbootstrap.com/) and Bootswatch (https://bootswatch.com/) styling templates.
+For this project, I added a JavaScript frontend.

 ## Getting Started